Podcasting 101: How to Create a Successful Podcast in 5 Easy Steps

 - There is no required length when it comes to a podcast.
 Some programs are ten minutes long while others are over an hour.
 I recommend around 20 minutes until you get a strong following.

-- Podcasts are usually successful if you ask users to subscribe to the podcast.
+- Podcasts are often successful if you ask users to subscribe to the podcast.

 Once you have a feel for the purpose of a podcast and how you will be able to use a podcast to engage customers and clients, itâs time to get started.
 Consider the three must-haves when it comes to podcasting: